adammwilson/SpatialAnalysisTutorials/climate/RCM/README.md

 **You do NOT need to actually download any data from here.** These are the 3-hourly data, note the size of the files and time periods available.
 Do you see why we didn’t want all of you to download a dozen or more files from here at the same time?
 NARCCAP has not set up a mechanism to subset the data (like what is available via IRI Data Library) so the entire file has to be downloaded even if only a small portion is required.
 To avoid everyone downloading the full dataset, I’ve already downloaded the complete 3-hourly precipitation and temperature data from the NARCCAP site for several GCM-RCM combinations for the

-1. historic (1968-2000)
+1. Historic (1968-2000)
-2. future (2038-2070) time periods.
+2. Future (2038-2070) time periods

-I also downloaded the RCMs that were forced by the ‘observed’ data in the NCEP reanalysis dataset (1) observed (1979-2004).
-I then subsetted all of them them to just the New England region and reprojected them to wgs84 latitude-longitude grid.
+3. Historic *Observed* (1979-2004) from the NCEP reanalysis dataset

+I then subsetted all of them them to the New England region and reprojected them to WGS84 latitude-longitude grid.
 I then took used the 3-hourly data to generate the daily total precipitation and min/mean/max temperature for each day.
 This reduced the size of the data from ~221GB to 1.2GB.
-I’ve posted the code I used to do this below ([DownloadData.sh](https://github.com/adammwilson/SpatialAnalysisTutorials/blob/master/climate/RCM/DownloadData.sh) and [ClipDaily.R]) if you are interested...
+I’ve posted the code I used to do this in climate/RCM/ as DownloadData.sh and ClipDaily.R if you are interested...

+### Processing Climate data with CDO and R
+___________________
+To illustrate processing these data with R and other tools, we will use the Climate Data Operators ([CDO Tools](https://code.zmaw.de/projects/cdo)) developed by the Max-Plank Institute for Meteorology.
+To continue, open the script climate/RCM/CDO_Process.Rmd in RStudio.